 Available to both undergraduate students and Open Learning program students, this certificate program is offered by the University of Guelph through the Gordon S. Lang School of Business and Economics.

-Please note that University of Guelph degree students registered in B.COMM. or in the minors in Business, Business Economics, or Marketing or in the BA European Studies program (with an emphasis in European Business) are not eligible for this certificate.
+Please note that students registered in the B.Comm., the BA in Justice and Legal Studies with an Area of Emphasis in Business, or in the minors in Business, Business Economics, or in the BA European Studies program with an emphasis in European Business are not eligible for this certificate.

 Not all restricted elective courses will necessarily be open to all students in the Certificate in Business.
 Some courses have priority access restrictions or may be limited to those enrolled in the major from which the courses are drawn.
 In some cases, a Course Waiver Request form signed by the instructor may be required in order for you to add these courses to your schedule.
 Please consult with the department offering the course about possible access.
 Some courses may also have prerequisites, which are identified in course descriptions in the academic calendar.